YouseDev/tuwaiq-hackathon-amad/DEV.md

-# EchoPay Developer Documentation 🔧
+# أنس Developer Documentation 🔧

-> **Comprehensive technical guide for developers working on EchoPay**
+> **Comprehensive technical guide for developers working on أنس**

-This document provides in-depth technical information about EchoPay's architecture, implementation details, and development workflow for software engineers and technical contributors.
+This document provides in-depth technical information about أنس's architecture, implementation details, and development workflow for software engineers and technical contributors.

 ## 📋 Table of Contents